roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-05.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-05 ****** byNonStopFunGuy© My fingers were getting sore already, pushing into my cunt while my eyes examined every detail of my Daddy's bone probing the woman's pussy.
+My fingers were getting sore already, pushing into my cunt while my eyes examined every detail of my Daddy's bone probing the woman's pussy.
 He was so fucking hard and long, and his redhot angry shaft pooled with juices around its thick steely ridges.
 I wasn't jealous of the woman; I was erotically happy, knowing my Daddy was getting from her what my mother decided to give David instead.

  This was an amazing journey, I realized, staring at my Dad's cellphone; I was literally taking a trip backwards through some of my father's affairs.
 It was making me even more insanely lustful for his awesome prick.